benaryorg/md.js/demo/index.md

 ## Files

-You need jQuery, pagedown and md.js.
+You need pagedown and md.js.

 The files are included in the example, just wget them if you are lazy.